puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_functions.markdown

     * Parentheses are optional when calling a built-in statement function with at least one argument (like `include apache`).
 They're mandatory in all other cases.
 * Any number of **arguments,** separated with commas.
     * Arguments can be any expression that resolves to a value.
-    * The number and type of arguments are controlled by the function.
+    * The number of arguments and their data types are determined by the function.
 See the function's docs for details.
 * A closing parenthesis, if an open parenthesis was used
 * An optional parameterized code block (lambda) if the function supports this